 Join Our Solution

 Your donation will help us take critical steps to safeguard this habitat and bring about an end to the long history of habitat and species destruction in the region.
 Your gift will also allow Instituto Uiraçu to continue their work with local landowners and mentor them in the importance of conservation to the forest, setting a precedent for environmental awareness in the region.
-Photos: (Above) Golden-headed Lion Tamarin, by Edwin Butter; (Below) Photo by Luis Claudio Marigo.
+Photos: (Above) Bird in the Serra Bonita, by Luis Claudio Marigo; (Below) The Serra Bonita, by Robin Moore

 Thanks to the generous support of our Board members and other supporters who cover all of our operating expenses, Rainforest Trust is able to allocate 100% of donations to conservation action.
 No board member receives financial benefit and our staff salaries are modest.